realworldocaml/book/en/compiler-output-formats.md

 ```

 Compiling this code with `-S` results in a significantly more complex assembly
-out for the same function.
+output for the same function.

 ```
 _camlCompare_poly__cmp_1008: